t5krishn/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 It is built using HTML, CSS, jQuery, Flexbox and AJAX.
-The server side was provided, therefore the focus of this project was to polish up CSS and HTML styling along with incoporating JS functionality from the past into the front-end.
+The server side was provided, therefore the focus of this project was to polish up CSS and HTML styling along with incoporating JS functionality into the front-end.

 ## Final Product